Project Masam landmine clearance in Yemen

 SafeLane Global is providing landmine, unexploded ordnance (UXO) and improvised explosive device (IED) technical advice and support in support of Project Masam in Yemen.

-Project Masam aims to address the direct threats to the innocent lives in Yemen caused by explosive remnants of war.
+Project Masam is addressing the direct threats to the innocent lives in Yemen caused by explosive remnants of war.
 It’s objectives include:

 - The early and rapid clearance of landmines and explosive remnants of war from the Yemeni territory.